 Submit your UC application for winter admissions.
 (Classes begin January of the following year.)

 Submit your UC application for fall admissions.
-(Classes begin September of the following year.)
+Classes begin in September of the following year.

 Contact Your UCR Financial Aid Counselor